anderskm/gputil/README.md

 Returns a list ids of available GPUs.
 Availablity is determined based on current memory usage and load.
 The order, maximum number of devices, their maximum load and maximum memory consumption are determined by the input arguments.

 * Inputs
-  * `order` - Deterimes the order in which the available GPU device ids are returned. `order` should be specified as one of the following strings:
+  * `order` - Deterimines the order in which the available GPU device ids are returned. `order` should be specified as one of the following strings:
     * `'first'` - orders available GPU device ids by ascending id (**defaut**)
     * `'last'` - orders available GPU device ids by descending id
     * `'random'` - orders the available GPU device ids randomly